Jenniferliaoo/Jennifer.gethub.io/README.md

 - Reviewed and provided feedback on business reports, helping teams refine their market entry strategies and professional presentations.

 AIT Ocean Challenge
+- Participating in an entrepreneurship challenge aligned with the UN Decade of Marine Science, hosted by the Ocean Affairs Council and AIT.
+- Developing a business model plan for an eco-friendly submarine to reduce marine pollution and support environmental sustainability.

 Kang Chiao Computer Science Club(KCCS)
+- Founded the Kang Chiao Computer Science Club (KCCS) to teach Python programming through practical projects.
+- Led a team of 20 students as the President, completing coding projects and games like Hangman and Rock Paper Scissors.

 2024 Young Innovator Competition (YIC)
+- Developing a comprehensive business model for the Stagnant Water Detector System (SWDS), addressing market needs, feasibility, and implementation strategies.
+- Presenting the plan to judges, showcasing the system's potential impact on public health

 Volunteer | New Taipei City Family Service Center | Taipei
 ![Image](https://github.com/user-attachments/assets/d2128daf-09c0-4e64-9931-a65df428db3d)